 Eligible students submitting a complete application by the priority dates below will be considered for awards in the specified term.
 If there are insufficient funds to provide an award to all eligible applicants, the applications will be prioritize based on:

-1. The financial need of an applicant;
+- the financial need of an applicant; and

 Federal Grants for Students in Teacher Preparation Programs